UPDATE 15 July 2021: While this exchange is not dead, they are definitely struggling. A message on the website of Vinex Network states the following:

 Due to lack of data to verify transactions, the effort to conduct each withdrawal is totally manual and time consuming.

 The users’ funds are SAFU as the funds are in hot and cold wallets, not related to the database.

 We have been trying to push Google on all fronts to get the servers open for us to withdraw our database.
 The way Google cloud service treats its client is extremely disappointing, which makes communication and negotiation become difficult to resolve.

 Some of the escalation screenshot with Google are attached for the community’s perusal

 If anyone has experience dealing with this situation, please contact us at [email protected]

 It is not possible to use the exchange either.
-Accordingly, we have marked this exchange as "dead" and moved it into our Exchange Graveyard.
+Accordingly, we have marked this exchange as "dead" (with the reason "Regulatory Reason", although Google is not technically a regulatory body - yet).
+We have also moved it into our Exchange Graveyard.
 If it would start up its operations again, we will revive it and bring it back to our Exchange List.